What is itchy scalp?

 There are many possible causes of an itchy scalp.
 Some common conditions include:

-- Head lice – contagious small insects that live in your hair and cause itching.
+Head lice are a contagious infestation of small insects in your hair.

 - moisturising creams and ointments

 - specific treatments, such as: